btford/ngmin/README.md

 # ngmin
 [![Build Status](https://travis-ci.org/btford/ngmin.png?branch=master)](https://travis-ci.org/btford/ngmin)

-ngmin is an _experimental_ AngularJS application minifier.
-Experimental means this **should not** yet be used in production, but you **should** try it out and let me know what you think.
+ngmin is an AngularJS application pre-minifier.
 The goal is ultimately to use this alongside yeoman and grunt to make developing and building Angular apps fast, easy, and fun.

 ## Installation
 Install via npm: